qingqingqingli/cub3d/README.md

 ## Disclaimer

-> This repo provides two versions (Linux & MacOS), due to major differences between these two OS:
+> This repo provides two versions (Linux & MacOS), due to major differences between these two operation systems:
 - mlx library needs to be compiled differently on Linux and MacOS
 - ```ft_reset_resolution()``` function from mlx library is not provided on the Linux version
-- keycode for movement are different
+- The keycode value for movement and closing windows are different

 ## Examples